Ray Murphy Jr.: Life-changing injury

-On April 11, 1970, Ray Murphy's life changed forever while wrestling for the OSU Cowboys.
-Murphy was thrown during a match and landed directly on his head, paralyzing him from the neck down.
+On April 11, 1970, during a wrestling match at OSU, Murphy was thrown during a match and landed directly on his head, paralyzing him from the neck down.

-For the remainder of his life, Ray was gripped by paralysis and required mechanical assistance in breathing.
+For the remainder of his life, Murphy dealt with paralysis and required mechanical assistance in breathing.
 Murphy was actively involved in the development of sip-and-puff technology—a method where a person can sip and puff in a straw in code to send commands to mechanical devices.
 In Ray Murphy's case, he could use sip-and-puff technology to adjust lights in a room, change channels on a television, type on a keyboard, and control his wheelchair.

 Because of the importance of sip-and-puff technology, which he used to operate his computer and other amenities, Murphy became a national leader in research of new additions to this technique and later using eye tracking technology.
 He also was employed as a computer programmer by ConocoPhillips and other corporations to advance this and other assistI've technologies.

 Later years and death

-Ray Murphy died in his Tulsa home Tuesday morning, July 20, 2010, 40 years after he was paralyzed from the neck down in a wrestling accident.
-He was 63.
+Murphy died in his Tulsa, Oklahoma home Tuesday morning, July 20, 2010.
+He was 63 years old.